Indiana 4R Certification

 What is 4R?

 The 4R Nutrient Stewardship Certification Program is a voluntary program for ACI members that encourages agricultural retailers and independent crop consultants to adopt proven best practices through the 4Rs - which refers to using the Right Source of Nutrients at the Right Rate and Right Time in the Right Place.
 This approach provides a science-based framework for plant nutrition management and sustained crop production, while considering specific individual farms' needs.
 It is a proactive, responsible commitment aimed at the long-term improvement of water quality.
 With roots in the Western Lake Erie Basin, the program has expanded internationally, adopted by states in the U.S. and Canadian provinces.
-Indiana will be the first "I" state to launch the 4R program!
-The 4R Nutrient Stewardship Certification Program is governed internationally be the Global 4R Nutrient Stewardship Certification Council (Global 4R NSCC) Governance Committee.
-Find more information about this committee here.
+Indiana was the first "I" state to launch the 4R program!

 How does a retailer become 4R Certified?

-The 4R Nutrient Stewardship Certification Program occurs on a 3-year certification cycle where a retail location is audited on a set of standards developed by the Nutrient Stewardship Council.
+The 4R Nutrient Stewardship Certification Program requires that a retail location is audited on a set of standards developed by the Nutrient Stewardship Council.
 This set of standards outlines best practices (program requirements) to be implemented.
-Each requirement is evaluated each audit period by a private, third party auditor via an in-person audit to earn or maintain certification.
+Each requirement is evaluated annually by a private, third party auditor via an in-person audit to earn or maintain certification.
 Depending on the services provided by the Nutrient Service Provider, some criteria will not be applicable.
 There are three sections to the Program which include:

 • Initial Training and Ongoing Education;